FIRE Number Calculator

 Regular FIREFull financial independence at your current lifestyle.
 The 4% rule means you need 25x your annual expenses invested.

-Coast FIREYou have enough invested that compound growth alone will reach your FIRE number by retirement age - even if you stop contributing now.
+Coast FIREYou have enough invested that compound growth alone will reach your FIRE number by retirement age — even with zero further contributions.

 Which type of FIRE are you targeting?